 But he’s been working in Austria, Germany, and England since the 1970s.
 Waltz has a relatively private personal life, but we do know he is married to his longtime partner, costume designer Judith Holste.
 Who is Ms. Holste and what is the story of her relationship with Waltz?

 Waltz Was “Trying For Years” Before His “Overnight Success”

-Per The Guardian, Christoph Waltz was born in 1956 and raised in Vienna, Austria by parents who, like his future wife, were costume designers.
+Per The Guardian, Christoph Waltz was born in 1956 and raised in Vienna, Austria.
+His parents, like his future wife, were costume designers.
 He attended the Theresianium and Billrothstrasse in Vienna as well as the Max-Reinhardt-Seminar before going to New York to study at the Lee Strasberg Institute.
 While in New York, he met his first wife, a psychotherapist named Jackie.
-They had three children together, Miriam, Leon, and Rachel, and lived primarily in London for the majority of their marriage, during which Waltz’s roles included Dr Hans-Joachim Dorfman in the British miniseries The Gravy Train and a goofy German spy on The All New Alexei Sayle Show.
+They had three children together, Miriam, Leon, and Rachel, and lived primarily in London for the majority of their marriage.
+During Waltz’s roles included Dr Hans-Joachim Dorfman in the British miniseries The Gravy Train and a goofy German spy on The All New Alexei Sayle Show.

 Christoph Waltz and Judith Holste Worked Together on Fidelio